macro6461/link-sweep/README.md

 4. When you're done writing and you want to collect all of the links in your post, click the extension.
 5. Paste the aggregated links wherever you please.

+## Support

+The extension currently works for Medium and Blogger.
+I am working on adding support for other platforms (and feel free to comment some suggestions!)

 [Upgrade your free Medium membership](https://matt-croak.medium.com/membership) and receive unlimited, ad-free, stories from thousands of writers on a wide variety of publications.
 This is an affiliate link and a portion of your membership helps me be rewarded for the content I create.

 You can also [subscribe via email](https://matt-croak.medium.com/subscribe) and get notified whenever I post something new!